DON’T VISIT KOH LIBONG without this guide!

 Is there an ATM on Koh Libong?
 Nope.
 Bring as much cash as you think you’ll need for your stay, then add 50 per cent.
 Koh Libong is cheaper than nearby islands like Koh Kradan and Koh Lipe but remember and you’ll still need to pay for your boat to and from the island.

-Let me show you how to travel Asia better, further, and easier than you can imagine.
-The highest waterfalls, remote islands, best street food, and plenty more!
+G'day I'm Josh (some call me Fishtank) and on this blog I'll show you how to travel Asia beyond what you thought was possible.
+We'll explore the highest waterfalls, most remote islands, eat the best street food, and plenty more!

 Josh Shephard